tpolvinen/Agri/source/luonnos.md

 Elsevier ScienceDirect Freedom Collection
     -tärppäsi: agro-industrial-kirjallisuuskatsaus; big data analysis in agriculture-kirjallisuuskatsaus; jne.
     Advanced Search -> Expert search
+        ("Internet of Things") AND (agriculture OR "plant factory" OR "precision agriculture" OR "smart farming" OR "vertical farming" OR "plant factory" OR farm OR greenhouse) <29-04-2018  23:22>
+            Rajattu: vuodet 2010 - nykyhetki
+                SYSTEM PROBLEM
+        ("Internet of Things") AND (agriculture OR "plant factory" OR "precision agriculture" OR "smart farming" OR "vertical farming" OR "plant factory") <29-04-2018  23:23>
+            Rajattu: vuodet 2010 - nykyhetki
+                SYSTEM PROBLEM
+        Kamilaris: A review on the practice of big data analysis in agriculture Haettu, koska aikaisemmissa muistiinpanoissa. <30-04-2018  10:35>
+            Recommended articles:
+                Wolfert: Big Data in Smart Farming – A review Advanced Search
+        Hakulauseella
+            TITLE-ABSTR-KEY("internet of things") and TITLE-ABSTR-KEY(agriculture OR "plant factory" OR "precision agriculture" OR "smart farming" OR "vertical farming" OR "plant factory" OR farm OR greenhouse).
+            Rajattu 2010 - nykyhetki
+                42 hakutulosta
+                    Silmäilyn perusteella valittu:

+                        Pivoto: Scientific development of smart farming technologies and their application in Brazil

+                        Pham: How data analytics is transforming agriculture

+                        O'Grady: Modelling the smart farm

+                        Wolfert: Big Data in Smart Farming – A review

+                        Tzounis: Internet of Things in agriculture, recent advances and future challenges

+                        Teknologiasovelluksia:

+                        Brampounakis: Management and control applications in Agriculture domain via a Future Internet Business-to-Business platform

 IEEE Xplore - IEEE/IEE Electronic Library